HG Thor Epoxy Fretless Testimonials: |

 conversion.

-second to none!
-Thanks for the great work...it looks/feels/sounds great!
+your professionalism is second to none!
+Thanks for the great work...it

 "I received my neck today... all I can say is OHHHH WOW!!!
 The